mamume/documentation/content/developer/howtos/scss_tips.rst

       }

-Follows a non-comprehensive list of default rules:
+Here's a non-comprehensive list of default rules:

 .. list-table::
    :header-rows: 1